syncfusion-content/uwp-docs/uwp/HeatMap/Legend.md

 ---

 # Legend in UWP HeatMap (SfHeatMap) control
-A Legend is a control used to summarize the color ranges in a HeatMap, providing a visual guide for mapping values to their corresponding colors.
+Legend is a control used to summarize the color ranges in a HeatMap, providing a visual guide for mapping values to their corresponding colors.

 ## Create Legend
 Legend can be created with color mapping as shown below.